Paul Allen, who co-founded Microsoft with Bill Gates, is a well known

-display at the Science Fiction Museum and Hall of Fame in Seattle,
+Star Trek Original Series Communicator at the Science Fiction Museum in Seattle

 Below are some images of his TOS communicator hand prop; which is the only Original Series communicator currently on display in a public venue.
 This communicator was designed and constructed by the artist and special effects master Wah Ming Chang, and is perhaps best seen in the memorable 1st Season episode "This Side of Paradise" (first airdate: Mar.
 2, 1967).
 The communicator was part of the collection of Original Series Set Decorator John Dwyer for over 30 years before it was acquired by Paul Allen in the December, 2001 Profiles In History Matt Jefferies Star Trek Auction for a high bid of $37,500.